Comparison of near-UV continuous light sources

 HID bulbs for automotive lights are permanently encased in a second glass sheath, which protects the bulbs from thermal shocks and water leaks but may absorb some UV (intentionally and as a safety measure).
 This protective sheath is permanently sealed around the HID bulb, but it might be possible to remove by breaking it off.
 I attempted to do so by applying a moderate pressure with a bench vise but did not succeed.
 A higher force or an impact are likely to burst also the internal HID bulb, so I did not make further attempts.

 None of the tested UV sources provide high levels of UV that allow short exposure times.
-HIDs are useful for framing and focusing in live view with UV-pass filters mounted on the lens, but a studio strobe with uncoated tube is a far better UV source for the actual exposure (albeit, naturally strobes are not a continuous source).
+HIDs are useful for framing and focusing in live view with UV-pass filters mounted on the lens, but a studio strobe with uncoated tube, or even a battery-operated electronic flash with uncoated tube, are far better UV sources for the actual exposure (albeit, naturally strobes are not a continuous source).